chrisroos/gds-presentations/gds-smart-answers-developers.md

 ![fit](landlord-immigration-check-outcome-page.png)

+^
+* Displays the answer to the question that this Smart Answer is helping you with.
+* In this case we can see that the landlord doesn't need to check whether a tenant can legally rent their residential property.

 ---

-# What were we asked to do?
+# [fit] What were we asked to do?

 ---

+## Goals

 * Reduce maintenance cost of Smart Answers
   * Developer time